 Massive Hong Kong pro-democracy rally ends in police clashes

+Police said around 400 people were arrested for offenses including "unlawful assembly and possession of offensive weapons".
 The Wednesday clashes were, however, small compared with some of the chaos witnessed in the city in recent months.
-As darkness fell, AFP journalists saw police surround and detain around 100 protesters.
-The police department did not immediately confirm the number of arrests.

 "It is sad that our demands from 2019 need to be carried forward to 2020," the CHRF's Jimmy Sham said at the start of the rally.
 Activists have accused the police of brutality and rights violations, while city authorities -- and the central government in Beijing -- have accused pro-democracy protesters of rioting.